Pant-Tri-aueb/Stracheship/README.md

 Main idea

 Stracheship is a competitive game, a variation of the known games of chess, ship naval battles.
-Basically is a combination of those two games as the name shall clarify.
+Basically it is a combination of those two games as the name shall clarify.

 Stra from strategy that it should use